boyesm/the-way-embedded/STM32 Templates/workflow.md

+In a monorepo, only the code being worked on can be opened in VSCODE

 ## Viewing Peripherals
 * An '.svd' file is required to view the peripherals of the MCU
 * Add an SVD file from this repo into the root directory of the folder